Simple-as-Coding/tutoring-platform/README.md

 ```shell
 mvn spring-boot:run
 ```
-after launching the project, the database should be supplemented with tables by hibernate
+After launching the project, the database should be supplemented with tables by hibernate

 ## Roadmap
 - [ ] Implement core functionalities